manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 While JavaScript has a notion of types, as we've learned, it doesn't have any language constructs to define and limit which types are expected or allowed in a given situation.
 Let's look at the `duplicateNumber` function again:

-    const duplicateNumber = (num) => num * 2;
+    const duplicateNumber = (x) => x * 2;

-We, the developers, know and understand that passing anything but a value of type number for parameter `num` doesn't make sense.
-But we have no way to tell JavaScript.
+We, the developers, know and understand that passing anything but a value of type *number* for parameter `x` doesn't make sense.
+But we have no way to tell JavaScript about this limitation.

 What we *can* do, of course, is check the type of a passed value within the function, using `typeof`, like this:

-    const duplicateNumber = (num) => {
+    const duplicateNumber = (x) => {
-        if (typeof(num) !== "number") {
+        if (typeof(x) !== "number") {
             // do something
         } else {
-            return num * 2;
+            return x * 2;
         }
     }

-But once again, this doesn't really prevent us from running an application where we pass a string for `num` although that doesn't make any sense, a problem that is only handled when the application is already running.
+But once again, this doesn't really prevent us from running an application where we pass a string for `x` although that doesn't make any sense, a problem that is only handled when the application is already running.

 What we really want is something like this:

-    const duplicateNumber = (num: number) => num * 2;
+    const duplicateNumber = (x: number) => x * 2;

 This way, we would define the function parameter more precisely: we give it a name, but we *also* declare, on the language level, that only values of type `number` are accepted when calling the function.

 With this, JavaScript would have the knowledge it needs to deny running a code file like this:

-        const duplicateNumber = (num: number) => num * 2;
+        const duplicateNumber = (x: number) => x * 2;

         duplicateNumber("So what?");

-Before even running this code, the interpreter would be able to identify the mismatch, that the `num` parameter must be of type `number`, and that the type of the the value it is called with on the second line is `string`, and it could deny running this code, preventing a runtime bug.
+Before even running this code, the interpreter would be able to identify the mismatch, that the `num` parameter must be of type `number`, and that the type of the the value it is called with on the second line is `string`, and it could deny running this code, preventing a runtime bug before we even started the application.

 Here's the thing: if value types obviously play an important role to avoid bugs in our applications, but at the same time, the language we use doesn't really care about them when it is time to decide if an application should be allowed to run or not, then something is off.

 Of course, we could accept the situation as it is and trust our knowledge and keen eye to spot and avoid these kinds of bugs ourselves.

-But in terms of software quality, merely *knowing* about a bug and *being able* to fix, while certainly an important capability, is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language itself!
+But in terms of software quality, merely *knowing* about a bug and *being able* to fix it, while certainly an important capability, is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language itself!

 Turns out a lot of people think the same way, and saw the shortcomings of JavaScript in this area as serious enough that they decided to do something about it.
-These people wanted to put complex JavaScript applications into production with confidence, and saw the lack of type-safety as such a crucial show-stopper that they created a new programming language - a beautiful and elegant language that can be summarized as "JavaScript, but with type-safety": TypeScript.
+These people wanted to put complex JavaScript applications into production with confidence, and saw the lack of type-safety as such a crucial show-stopper that they created a new programming language - a beautiful and elegant language that can be summarized as "JavaScript, but with type-safety": **TypeScript**.

 Now, let me get the most pressing issue out of the way right here: No, everything you've learned so far was not learned in vain.
 Quite the opposite!
 That's because TypeScript has a very clever approach: It isn't a completely new language.
-Instead, it is based on JavaScript, and merely extends it with the type-safety language constructs asked for above.
+Instead, it is 100%  based on JavaScript, and simply extends it with the type-safety language constructs asked for above.

 This means that every valid JavaScript code is also valid TypeScript code.